peters-web-hosting/yws-node/README.md

 # IP Blocker Middleware

-`ip-blocker` is a Node.js middleware package designed for Express.js applications.
+`yourwebshield` is a Node.js middleware package designed for Express.js applications.
 It blocks incoming requests from IP addresses that are considered risky based on an external risk assessment API.
 If an IP address has a risk score above a configurable threshold, the middleware responds with a `403 Forbidden` status code.

 ## Features